The Illusion of Fantasy: The Science and Psychology Behind the Magic That Puts Us In the Story – Part One

 So after these stories are written, what are some of the ways the stories are brought to life on-screen and in the parks?
 Read on to step into a bit of movie and theme park science class (I promise there won’t be any homework).
 Our class will be broken into four lessons, each one being a different post:

 Perhaps the most well-known technique Disney uses in creating believable fantasy surroundings is forced perspective, which is a manufactured optical illusion where an object is made to appear smaller or larger, or nearer or farther away, than it actually is.
-This is done by controlling the distance and vantage point (direction) of the camera (or in the case of a Disney parks guest, their eyes).
+This is done by controlling the distance and vantage point (direction) of the camera (or in the case of a Disney Parks guest, their eyes).
 Disney uses forced perspective to control the perceived size of building structures, characters, movie sets, and park surroundings.

 Movie Scene Magic: Forced Perspective in Films